cucumber-attic/gherkin2/README.md

 ### .NET dll

-You must install Mono from source, or use a release of Mono after November 18 2011.
+You must install Mono SDK 2.10.8 or newer.

 You must also download NuGet.exe from [CodePlex](http://nuget.codeplex.com/releases) and place it in `/usr/local/nuget/NuGet.exe`.
 When it's installed, update it and register your NuGet API Key:

     # In case we need to update
     mono /usr/local/nuget/NuGet.exe Update -self

-    # The key is at http://nuget.org/Contribute/MyAccount
+    # The key is at https://nuget.org/account
     mono /usr/local/nuget/NuGet.exe SetApiKey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx

 Now you can build the .NET dll with: